ItsMeAra/Common-CSS-Class-Names/README.md

 A collection of common CSS naming conventions based on [Object Oriented CSS](https://github.com/stubbornella/oocss/wiki) and the [BEM Methodology](http://bem.info/).

 While using these approaches in [my projects](https://css-tricks.com/design-systems-building-future/), I discovered that naming things is easily one of the most frustrating parts of development.
-In an effort to make it easier on myself and others who feel the same, I've put together a list of common CSS naming conventions.
+In an effort to make it easier on myself and others who feel the same, I've put together a list of common CSS naming conventions elements, components, and utility classes.

 ---

 ## The Naming Convention

-My prefered naming conventions:
+My prefered naming convention follows the SUIT CSS [Naming Conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) very closely:

 ```
 /* Components (blocks) */
 .myComponent {}                     /* Block - camelCase the component (block) name */
-.myComponent-descendant {}          /* Element - One dash for a descendant element */
+.myComponent-descendant {}          /* Element - One dash for a descendant of the component */
 .myComponent--modifier {}           /* Modifier - Two dashes for the modifier of the component */

+/* Utils */
+.u-myHelper {}                      /* Utility classes are prefixed with `u-` */

 /* States */
 .myComponent.is-active {}           /* State classes are chained */

-/* Objects */
-.o-myObject {}                      /* Object classes are prefixed with `o-` */

-/* Utils */
-.u-myHelper {}                      /* Utility classes are prefixed with `u-` */

 /* Javascript Hooks */
 .js-myComponent {}                  /* JavaScript classes are prefixed with `js-` and ONLY used as a JS hook */